mythril-forge/homebrew-classes/barbarian/features/barbarian-brutal-critical.md

 <!--
 Changes:
-- increasing power from one die to double-crits.
+- increases damage from +1 weapon damage die.
+- increases damage to all damage dice + modifier.
+- all critical hits now give extra damage modifiers.

 Commentary:
 - this is a huge buff for brutal critical, allowing extra damage modifiers and multiple dice.